Get Tech Tips

-Now if your exhaust is blocked, this will create back pressure and your collector box won’t be under the appropriate vacuum, and once again won’t close.
+Now, if your exhaust is blocked, this will create back pressure.
+Your collector box won't be under the appropriate vacuum and, once again, won't close.

 For millivolt systems:

-For typical readings, I’d say between 450-650mV from the thermopile alone, open circuit.
-With valve open (so, closed circuit) around 200-300mV.
-But this is very general, it may vary alot between systems.
+For typical readings, I'd say you can expect between 450-650 mV from the thermopile alone, open circuit.
+With the valve open (so, closed circuit), expect around 200-300 mV.
+But these values are very general; they may vary a lot between systems.

 For the gas valve/board dilemma:

 If your wires are all in a harness with a big fat connector on the board, there's a good chance you won't be able to pull it off and diagnose on the board pins.
 By removing the connector, you remove most or all of the safety circuits.